lxlxw/996.TSC/README.md

 [Anti 996 License](LICENSE)

  - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to balance their work schedule.
- - It is an idea of @xushunke: **Design A Software License Of Labor Protection -- Anti 996 License**.
+ - It is an idea of @xushunke: **Design A Software License Of Labor Protection -- 996ICU License**.
 See [#15642](https://github.com/996icu/996.ICU/pull/15642) for more details.
 > This version of Anti 996 License is drafted by [Katt Gu, J.D, University of Illinois, College of Law](https://scholar.google.com.sg/citations?user=PTcpQwcAAAAJ&hl=en&oi=ao); advised by [Suji Yan](https://www.linkedin.com/in/tedkoyan/), CEO of [Dimension](https://www.dimension.im).
 >
 > This draft is adapted from the MIT license.
 For more detailed explaination, please see [Wiki](https://github.com/kattgu7/Anti-996-License/wiki).
 This license is designed to be compatible with all major open source licenses.